 The Liberty Central School District’s Smart Schools Investment Plan was produced in accordance with the New York State Smart Schools Bond Act, approved by voters in November 2014.
-The $2 billion bond act is intended to provide school districts with funding for new educational technology and infrastructure improvements to enhance learning opportunities for all students across the state.
+The $2 billion bond act provides school districts with funding for new educational technology and infrastructure improvements to enhance learning opportunities for all students across the state.

-To receive funding, the Liberty School District is required to:
+To receive funding, the district was required to:

 School districts can also choose to use Smart Schools funding to install high-tech security upgrades, to expand pre-kindergarten programs by building additional classroom space or to replace temporary classrooms with permanent instructional space.

 The district’s Smart Schools funding is capped at $2,002,780.